Helmut Hentrich: Education

 Born in Krefeld, Hentrich was the son of the civil engineer Hubert Hentrich.
 Already during his school years, he was interested in art, architecture and completed internships in the architectural offices of August Biebricher and Franz Brantzky.

-After graduating from high school, Hentrich initially gave in to his father's urging and began studying law at the Albert Ludwigs University of Freiburg in Breisgau in 1922, but switched to the architecture faculty of the Vienna University of Technology in 1924 and a year later to the Technical University of Berlin to study under Hans Poelzig, Heinrich Tessenow and Hermann Jansen.
+After graduating from high school, Hentrich initially gave in to his father's urging and began studying law at the Albert Ludwigs University of Freiburg in Breisgau in 1922, but switched to the architecture faculty of the Technische Hochschule in Vienna (now Vienna University of Technology) in 1924 and a year later to the Technische Hochschule Berlin (now Technische Universität Berlin) to study under Hans Poelzig, Heinrich Tessenow and Hermann Jansen.

 In Berlin, Hentrich became acquainted with modern architecture, which was on the rise, and worked in the architectural offices of Hugo Häring and Ludwig Mies van der Rohe during semester breaks, but it was above all Hans Poelzig who shaped his understanding of architecture.
 During his studies in Berlin, he met Albert Speer, Friedrich Tamms and Rudolf Wolters, who also studied there.
 Hentrich passed his diploma main examination with distinction in 1928.